-Lithium supply pipeline is filling but will it be enough?
+CORRECTED-COLUMN-Lithium supply pipeline is filling but will it be enough?
 Andy Home

 Simply put, will there be enough lithium, and lithium in the right chemical composition, to support exponentially growing demand for batteries?

-A year or so ago, the answer appeared to be "no", which is why lithium prices went ballistic and the rest of the world outside what was then an esoteric, specialty market sat up and paid attention.
+A year or so ago, the answer appeared to be "no", which is why lithium prices went ballistic and the rest of the world outside what was then an esoteric, speciality market sat up and paid attention.

 Spot prices have since calmed down, that for lithium carbonate currently trading in a stable $18.00-$21.70 per kg range, compared with over $25 in early 2016, according to the publication "Industrial Minerals".